- All abstracts must be submitted by Feb. 1.

 - Individuals who have video uploads must ensure privacy of the video submission.
-Instructions for ensuring privacy can be accessed here.
+View Instructions for Ensuring Privacy.

 Abstract Submissions Only Accepted from Undergraduate Students!